Last January, I published a 2013 bucket list.

 - Participate in another food tour or foraging adventure

 - See wildflowers (Anza-Borrego Desert, Flower Fields in Carlsbad, Ridgecrest) – I had to cancel my visit to the Carlsbad Flower Fields three times because of weather related issues.
-I visited Carlsbad and the Anza-Borrego Park but not during flower season.
+I visited Carlsbad and the Anza-Borrego Park but not during the flower season.

 - Ride a balloon at the Orange County Great Park